-III.A.3.
+628 629 III.A.3.
+A physician who has completed a residency program that was not 630 accredited by ACGME, AOA, RCPSC, CFPC, or ACGME-I (with 631 Advanced Specialty Accreditation) may enter an ACGME-accredited residency program in the same specialty at the PGY-1 level and, at 632 633 the discretion of the program director of the ACGME-accredited program and with approval by the GMEC, may be advanced to the 634 635 PGY-2 level based on ACGME Milestones evaluations at the ACGMEaccredited program.
+This provision applies only to entry into 636 residency in those specialties for which an initial clinical year is not 637 required for entry.
+(Core) 638 639 640 III.B.

-A physician who has completed a residency program that was not accredited by ACGME, AOA, RCPSC, CFPC, or ACGME-I (with Advanced Specialty Accreditation) may enter an ACGME-accredited residency program in the same specialty at the PGY-1 level and, at the discretion of the program director of the ACGME-accredited program and with approval by the GMEC, may be advanced to the PGY-2 level based on ACGME Milestones evaluations at the ACGME-accredited program.
-This provision applies only to entry into residency in those specialties for which an initial clinical year is not required for entry.
+III.B.
+The program director must not appoint more residents than approved by the Review Committee.
 (Core)

-- III.B.
-The program director must not appoint more residents than approved by the Review Committee.
-(Core) - III.B.1.
+643 644 645 III.B.1.
 All complement increases must be approved by the Review Committee.
-(Core) - III.C.
-Resident Transfers
+(Core) 646 647 III.B.2.
+The program must offer at least four resident positions at each educational level.
+(Detail) 648 649 650 III.B.3.
+The program should have at least 12 actively enrolled residents.
+(Detail)